Skip to main contentCarbon Design System

 Aligning to the grid

-For grid-aware width, the content swither spans a set of columns, with each tab being equal in size.
+For grid-aware width, the content switcher spans a set of columns, with each tab being equal in size.
 Depending on placement, the first tab or the tab’s label should align with the first column you are using, with the last tab in the group always ending at a column’s edge.
 The tabs in between will flow accordingly and may or may not align with the grid, but they will always be the same width.

 An example of a content switcher's text aligning to the grid.